Trees

 Suffix trie: store only suffixes of substrings since every substring of a string is the prefix of a suffix.

-Depending on your data either implementation can be more memory efficient.
-However the lookup times for entries in a liked list are slower because the list has to be traversed.
+The childs of a Trie can either be implemented has an array or a list.
+Depending on the sparseness of your Trie either implementation can be more memory efficient.
+However the lookup times for entries in a linked list are slower because the list has to be traversed.

 Heaps #